braedynl/CSE231-020-SS20/GLOSSARY.md

 my_method_return = my_variable.sum()  # example call
 ```

+#### Overload

-**Overload** - A magic method that defines how an operator will interact with respect to the class and its data.
+A magic method that defines how an operator will interact with respect to the class and its data.

 Example:
 ```python